stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

   compare {all = _::_} (S _)  (Z _)  = GT
 ```

-We now have the ingredients to proof the correctness of
+We now have the ingredients to prove the correctness of
 `SOP`'s `Eq` implementation:

 ```idris